-After significant success last year, having a designated on-site attendance officer, this was continued this year.
+After significant success over the last 2 years, having a designated on-site attendance officer, this was continued this year.
 The attendance officer has devised a robust system of monitoring families' persistent absences, where attendance has dropped below the National Average, and is relentless in engaging with these families, offering support and focus on improving these children's attendance.
-Due to the success of this strategy, this will continue in 2023-24.
+Due to the success of this strategy, this will continue in 2024-25

 Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly positively impacted by our wide variety of strategies focusing on this area.
 The impact was particularly effective for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils and families and targeted interventions through 1:1 and group nurture support.
 We also ran our Timid to Tiger parental workshop for families which was well attended and feedback from which was extremely positive with regards to parents feeling they had a better understanding of their children, felt empowered as parents, and felt equipped with new and effective strategies for parenting their children.
 Our Family Support Worker and Pastoral Lead had a huge impact for many of our disadvantaged families and children, and further engaged and supported the partnership between home and school.
+One of our most positive impacts this year has been our new Safeguarding Support Group.
+Early in the year we identified a strong correlation between children who had safeguarding concern and them being PP. We were able to group many of these children into groups where there was a particular need for support.
+Others needed more individual support.
+We have been able to access specialised training for our Family Support Worker who now runs our Safeguarding Support Groups.
+The impact on these children has been significant, improving their wellbeing, their sense of safety and security and their ability to concentrate and thrive in the classroom.
+It has at time also identified further safeguarding concerns.